Open-MSS/Open-MSS.github.io/docs/02_installation.md

 [mss-configuration](https://mss.readthedocs.io/en/stable/usage.html#mss-configuration)

 ### mswms server
-To tryout the setup you can use demodata.
+To try out the setup you can use demo data.
 Read about a [server based installation](https://mss.readthedocs.io/en/stable/deployment.html).

     (mssenv) $ mswms_demodata --create
     (mssenv) $ mswms

-This data is than available on localhost:8081.
+This data is then available on localhost:8081.
-The capabilities can be readed on a [web browser](http://localhost:8081/?service=WMS&request=GetCapabilities&version=1.1.1) too.
+The capabilities can be read on a [web browser](http://localhost:8081/?service=WMS&request=GetCapabilities&version=1.1.1) too.

 ### mscolab server
-To tryout the setup you can use demodata.
+To tryout the setup you can use demo data.
 Read about a [server based installation](https://mss.readthedocs.io/en/stable/mscolab.html).

     (mssenv) $ mscolab db --init
     (mssenv) $ mscolab db --seed